valentinmace/fcm/README.md

 To convert a corpus in Semeval 2010 format to a format usable by FCM (see ``data/corpus/raw_to_formated_script.py`` comments for more details)

-Clone or download the repository (if not already done) Open a terminal in the ``data/corpus/raw_to_formated_script`` folder and execute:
+Open a terminal in the ``data/corpus/raw_to_formated_script`` folder and execute:
 ```sh
 python raw_to_formated.py <file to convert>